mczerski/MySMotherboard/README.md

 3. Motion sensor node.
 Motion sensor such as AS312 consumes quite a lot of power and needs voltage between 2.7V and 3.3V.
 Powering it directly with 3V battery is not good, so we could use the boost converter.
 But boost converter makes to much noise for AS312 to work properly.
 The AS312 works the best with 3V LDO, so the power source should have higher voltage.
 The best options is to use 3.7V 16340 rechargable li-ion battery which fits into CR123A battery holder.
 Use TPS782 LDO option to power the MCU and RF module and short the J2 jumper to power the VRAW pin directly with 3.7V battery.
 Then the motion sensor daugher board should power the AS312 sensor with another LDO from the VRAW pin.

+4. RS485 node.
+RS485 node uses 24V input on the 2.54mm screw terminal which delivers power and RS485 communication to the board.
+It also utilises high voltage reverse polarity protection and overvoltage protection for data pins so any wiring mistakes will not cause damage to the board.
+Onboard AP63205WU buck converter provides 5V input voltage for the board which can be used directly or can be fed to the 3V LDO regulator.
+By soldering JP1 jumper 5V power can be connected to VRAW on the MySX connector.